/images/resources/code-examples/code-examples-dotnet.jpg

 Cookies Issued

-The Microsoft framework writes the tokens received into encrypted HTTP-only session cookies.
-The code example uses only the most secure cookies, with SameSite=strict.
+The .NET framework writes the tokens received into encrypted HTTP-only session cookies.
+The code example uses only the most secure cookies with SameSite=strict.
 This helps to prevent Cross Site Request Forgery (CSRF) vulnerabilities.
 Storing tokens in cookies means the security is stateless and easy to manage.
-The Curity Identity Server uses small opaque tokens by default, which also reduces the size of cookies.
+The Curity Identity Server uses small opaque tokens by default, reducing the cookies' size.

 text